ArchiDog1998/RotationSolver/README.md

 ![Github All Releases](https://img.shields.io/github/downloads/FFXIV-CombatReborn/RotationSolverReborn/total.svg?style=for-the-badge)
 ![Github License](https://img.shields.io/github/license/FFXIV-CombatReborn/RotationSolverReborn.svg?label=License&style=for-the-badge)

 RotationSolverReborn is a community-made fork of the original RotationSolver plugin for Final Fantasy XIV.
-This tool is designed to enhance your gameplay experience by performing your rotation as optimally as possible, including heals, intterupts, mitigations, and MP management.
+This tool is designed to enhance your gameplay experience by performing your rotation as optimally as possible, including heals, interrupts, mitigations, and MP management.

 ## Features